View our posts

 At Harris City Academy Crystal Palace, pupils learn effective communication skills which allows them to communicate key ideas and opinions in a range of contexts.

-There is a subject-specific focus on using academic language and vocabulary to support pupils to become ‘experts’ in that subject.
-Teachers plan opportunities where students can listen sensitively and respectively to others’ ideas
+Our subject-specific focus on using academic language and vocabulary helps to support pupils to become ‘experts’ in that subject.
+Teachers plan opportunities where students can listen sensitively and respectively to others’ ideas.

 Pupils are encouraged to become experts at speaking through a variety of enrichment clubs such as Debating Club and participating in discussion through a variety of different forums, such as the Student Council.